-13(1) The fact that a Member:-

-- (i) has, before a Court of competent jurisdiction in the United Kingdom been convicted of an indictable offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted an indictable offence had the matter been prosecuted in the United Kingdom, shall for the purposes of this Scheme be conclusive evidence of an act of misconduct by the Member, whether or not he was a Member at the time of the conduct resulting in the conviction.
+- 13(1) The fact that a Member or Member Firm:- - (i) has, before a Court of competent jurisdiction in the United Kingdom, been convicted of an indictable offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted an indictable offence had the matter been prosecuted in the United Kingdom, shall for the purposes of this Scheme be conclusive evidence of an act of misconduct by the Member or Member Firm, whether or not he or it was a Member or Member Firm at the time of the conduct resulting in the conviction.

-13(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed.

-13(3) The fact that a Member:-

-(i) has had an adverse finding made against him in respect of his conduct, being a finding in proceedings before a regulatory body performing its functions under the Financial Services Act 1986, the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989, the Companies Act 2006, the Pensions Act 1995 or the Pensions Act 2004; or shall, for the purposes of this Scheme, be conclusive evidence of an act of misconduct by the Member, whether or not he was a Member at the time of the conduct resulting in, or at the time of the disciplinary proceedings or or disqualification order.
+- 13(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed. - 13(3) The fact that a Member or Member Firm:- - (i) has had an adverse finding made against him or it in respect of his or its conduct in proceedings before a regulatory body performing its functions under the Financial Services Act 1986, the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989 or the Companies Act 2006; or shall, for the purposes of this Scheme, be conclusive evidence of an act of misconduct by the Member or Member Firm, whether or not he or it was a Member or Member Firm at the time of the conduct resulting in, or at the time of, the disciplinary proceedings or disqualification order.

-(ii) has had a disqualification order made against him under the Company Directors Disqualification Act 1986 or under the Pension Schemes Act 1993,
+(ii) has had a disqualification order made against him under the Company Directors Disqualification Act 1986,

-- 13(4) Without prejudice to paragraphs 13(1) and 13(3) a finding of fact:- - (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 13(5); - (iv) in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (v) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in sub-paragraph (i) to (iv) (inclusive) above, shall, for the purposes of this Scheme, be prima facie evidence of the facts found.
+- 13(4) Without prejudice to paragraphs 13(1) and 13(3), a finding of fact:- - (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 13(5); - (iv) in any proceedings as a result of which an accountant was notified by or on behalf of the Council of the Law Society that he was not qualified to give an accountant's report within the meaning of section 34 (accountant's report) of the Solicitors Act 1974 or equivalent provision in Scotland, Northern Ireland or Ireland; - (v) in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (vi) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in sub-paragraphs (i) to (v) (inclusive) above, shall, for the purposes of this Scheme, be prima facie evidence of the facts found.